ethan-stone/obsidian-vault-dnd/To-Do.md

 - [ ] Come up with some plot points and characters that can occur in Fantasia red light district.
-Maybe
+Maybe there